jsoma/2026-databases/curriculum.md

 - Data quality tests
 - Automated fact-checking of new data

+**Quick Win**: "Your scraper ran automatically while you slept"

-### Week 7-8: Collaborative Investigation Infrastructure
+### Weeks 7-8: Collaborative Investigation Infrastructure
 **Core Question**: How do you coordinate when five reporters are working on the same dataset?
 → [Assignment](assignments.md#week-7-8-collaborative-investigation) | [Readings](readings.md#week-7-8-collaborative-investigation-infrastructure) | [Tech](tech-stack.md#document-processing--investigation)